PayU/fluent-plugin-masking/README.md

 ## Setup
 In order to setup this plugin, the parameter `fieldsToMaskFilePath` needs to be a valid path to a file containing a list of all the fields to mask.
 The file should have a unique field on each line.
 These fields **are** case-sensitive (`Name` != `name`).

-In addition, there's a new optional parameter called `fieldsToExcludeJSONPaths` it contains a comma separated list for JSON fields which include optional excluded fields (with dot notation for nesting).
+In addition, there's an optional parameter called `fieldsToExcludeJSONPaths` which receives as input a comma separated string of JSON fields that should be excluded in the masking procedure.
+Nested JSON fields are supported by `dot notation` (i.e: `path.to.excluded.field.in.record.nestedExcludedField`)
 The JSON fields are comma separated as well.
-This can be used for things like registration services or audit log entries which do not need to be masked.
+This can be used for logs of registration services or audit log entries which do not need to be masked.
 This is configured as shown below:
 ```
 <filter "**">
   @type masking
   fieldsToMaskFilePath "/path/to/fields-to-mask-file"
-  fieldsToExcludeJSONPaths "excludeMaskFields,exclude.excludeMaskFields"
+  fieldsToExcludeJSONPaths "excludedField,exclude.path.nestedExcludedField"
 </filter>
 ```